pouët.net

 To start Hertz Overload, run its executable from either shell or Workbench.

-To quit Hertz Overload, press the right mouse button anytime (if not done, Hertz
+To quit Hertz Overload before it ends, press the right mouse button anytime.

 If the device Hertz Overload is installed on is not fast enough to stream the

-music, audio stuttering might happen or, in the worst case, the machine might
+music, audio stuttering or, in the worst case, a complete freeze might happen.

 A stock Amiga 1200 with AmigaOS 3.1, able to trasfer blocks from a CompactFlash